Think | Thinkbaby SPF 50+ Sunscreen

 I got a comment on my recent review on MyChelle Sun Shield SPF 28 (which I had to modify the rating of) that for a sunscreen to be really protective it should contain at least 20% zinc oxide.
 I couldn’t really find any good information to back that statement, except this informative blog post that says you should look for a sunscreen containing between 10-20% zinc oxide to be safe.

-Anyway, normally I would be fine with an spf of around 30 as I tan easily, but I needed a new sunscreen with a higher SPF as I was going through chemical peels and needling and the sun was starting to shine pretty bright.
-I turned to EWG’s database and found Thinkbaby which has 20% zinc oxide, and over 1000 reviews on Amazon!
+Anyway, normally I would be fine with an SPF of around 30 as I tan easily, but I needed a new sunscreen with a higher SPF as I was going through chemical peels and needling and the sun was starting to shine pretty bright.
+I turned to EWG’s database and found Thinkbaby which has 20% zinc oxide and over 1000 reviews on Amazon!

 It can be used on the face and body and comes in two sizes for a great price!
 Like you would expect with this type of mineral sunscreen, the cream is thick.
-But it blends out beautifully, turns matte, and makes your skin look a bit of “Korean-brightening/dewyness”.
+But it blends out beautifully, turns matte, and makes your skin look a bit of “Korean-brightening/dewiness”.
 Yes, it leaves you slightly pale, but when you let it dry (about 15min) it’s barely visible even on my tanned skin.

 It doesn’t say anything about having a fragrance, and I can’t really spot added fragrance or essential oil in the ingredient list.
 But it has a bit of fruity smell to it, which I personally wish it could’ve been without.

-Some reviewers on Amazon has complained about getting burned while wearing the Thinkbaby sunscreen, but they shared too little information as to if they did reapply it as you’re supposed to when you’re pale and out on the beach all day.
+Some reviewers on Amazon have complained about getting burned while wearing the Thinkbaby sunscreen, but they shared too little information as to if they did reapply it as you’re supposed to when you’re pale and out on the beach all day.
 SPF 50 does not mean you don’t need to reapply!

 I haven’t noticed any obvious breakouts from it, so that’s an added star!
 I like that it contains vitamin C & E, Hyaluronic acid and Raspberry seed oil that’s supposed to protect and help repair sun damage.
 And unlike the MyChelle sunscreen, it lets my skin breathe when sweating and keeping my face relative dry instead of dripping or collecting my sweat around my nose.